-This Thanksgiving, we want to shine a light on the people who volunteer there time to give back to their community through Rebuilding Together Howard County.
+This Thanksgiving, we want to shine a light on the people who volunteer their time to give back to their community through Rebuilding Together Howard County.
 This would not be possible without the team of dedicated volunteer home inspectors who visit homes, determine what repairs are necessary and conduct a technical inspection that is submitted back to RTHC.

 A volunteer home inspector commits a lot of time to our organization including attending regular meetings, going onsite at homes and completing all of the paperwork for each home inspected.